 The Active Travel Infrastructure Practitioner Tool is not a project management tool either.
 It does not show timelines for construction, completion dates, project delays, or inform the outcome of Development Application approvals (or not).
-There is a dedicated website for Development Applications.
 Development Applications are a better source of detail information in the later urban development phase.

-It is typical that new developments such as the Molonglo Valley will take 10-20 years to build.
-A simple question such as when I can walk or ride across the Molonglo Valley on a paved path cannot be answered by the Active Travel Infrastructure Practitioner Tool as the tool does not include information regarding the sequencing of the estate construction.
-In the Molonglo Valley, the construction is not from the south and to the north, providing one continuous urban surface.
+New developments such as the Molonglo Valley will take 30 years to build.
+A simple question such as when I can walk or ride across the Molonglo Valley on a paved path cannot be answered by the Active Travel Infrastructure Practitioner Tool, as the tool does not include information regarding the sequencing of the estate construction.
+In the Molonglo Valley, the construction does not move from the south to the north, providing one continuous urban surface.
 The development is done area by area, in fragment way.
-It can be a decade before gaps are complete in the path networks.
-They are typically bundled as part of some much larger project such as a school or shopping centre.
-It would be wrong to think the paths are built and the buildings go up around them.
-This is certainly true for the streets, but the paved surfaces are often completed towards the end of the project after the buildings are completed.
-Large projects often built from inside out and the paths on the edges are built last.
+It can be a decade before gaps close in the cycle path network.
+Paths are typically bundled with a much larger project such as a school or shopping centre.
+Roads are built first and buildings go up around them.
+In contrast, paths are built towards the end of the project after the buildings.
+Large projects often build from inside out and the paths on the edges are built last.

-In conclusion, the routes described in the Active Travel Infrastructure Practitioner Tool will only be ridable/walkable along their entire length, in other words fully functional, towards the end of the Molonglo Valley development.
-It will take a while.
-The earliest settlers of Coombs could have time to see their kids grow up and moved out before some paths are complete.
-It is possible because the process puts no emphasis on path completion.
-This is a consequence of having path infrastructure embedded an estate development process.
-It is detrimental to achieving the ACT Climate Change Strategy 2019-25 goals (see below).
+In conclusion, the routes described in the Active Travel Infrastructure Practitioner Tool will only be ridable/walkable along their entire length towards the end of the Molonglo Valley development.
+The earliest settlers of Coombs could have time to see their kids grow up and moved out before some paths are complete because the process puts little emphasis on path completion.